cta-observatory/magic-cta-pipe/magicctapipe/scripts/lst1_magic/README.md

 ```

-Now that the configuration file is ready, lets create a list with all the MAGIC+LST1 runs for the chosen time window (or list of nights):
+Now that the configuration file is ready, let's create a list with all the MAGIC+LST1 runs for the time window (or list of nights) defined on the config_general.yaml file:

 > $ list_from_h5 -c config_general.yaml

-At this point we can convert the MAGIC data into DL1 format with the following command:
+At this point, we can convert the MAGIC data into DL1 format with the following command:
 > $ setting_up_config_and_dir -c config_general.yaml

 The output in the terminal will be something like this: